LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 contribution.

 When a PR is created in RAJA, it will be run through our automated testing processes and be reviewed by RAJA team members.
-Providing the PR passes all tests and it is approved, a member of the RAJA team will merge it.
+When the PR passes all tests and it is approved, a member of the RAJA team will merge it.

 .. note:: Before a PR can be merged into RAJA, all CI checks must pass and